Torsion subgroups of small cancellation groups: Basic definitions

-Another important notion in this paper are \textit{square} complexes.
+Another important for us type of complexes are \textit{square} complexes.
 Square complexes are $2$-complexes whose $2$-cells are $4$-gons.
 In this case, instead of the usual terms, $0$-cell, $1$-cell and $2$-cell, we will use vertex, edge and square, respectively.

 Let $X$ be a square complex and $L$ be a subcomplex of $X$ with vertices $\{u_1,\ldots, u_n,v_1,\ldots, v_n\}$, and the set of edges consisting of the edges of the form $(u_i,u_{i+1}),(v_i,v_{i+1})$ and $(v_i,u_i)$.
 We call such a complex $L$ a \textit{ladder of length} $n$ and denote it by $\{u_1,\ldots, u_n|v_1,\ldots, v_n\}$.